flipkart-incubator/ultra-docs/docs/demo.md

 If you want a glimpse of the code running behind the scenes, open this [playground application](https://ultra-playground.herokuapp.com/) within the browser and you can use "Inspect" of Chrome browser to view the code.

-Check out this video to have an experience on the outcome of merging your application with Ultra

-<iframe width="560" height="315" src="https://www.youtube.com/embed/h85e9EhrZfM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>